italian dessert recipes

 Apple Pound Cake

-apple pound cake This apple pound cake is made with "real" apples.
+This apple pound cake calls for "real" apples.
 No canned stuff.
-You gotta slice, core, but maybe not peel.
-That one is your choice.
+No apple sauce from plastic jars or containters.
+Which does mean you gotta slice, core, but maybe not peel.
+(That one is your choice.)

-If this wasn't exactly what you were looking for - check out my apple dessert recipes collection and scroll below to see all the Italian cakes I have on my site.
+If this wasn't exactly what you were looking for - check out my apple dessert recipes collection and scroll below to see my cake gallery and FAQs about this recipe.

 Apple Pound Cake